Regarder vos séries télévisées et vos films préférés en version originale est une excellente façon d’améliorer votre anglais.

-What TV programmes were the most popular ever in your country?
+What TV programs were the most popular ever in your country?

-In the UK, there is a list of the 10 programmes that were watched by the most people.
+In the UK, there is a list of the 10 programs that were watched by the most people.
 Some of them are quite old.

 In fact, the record for the event that was watched by the most people ever was in 1966 when England won the football World Cup against Germany.
 The second most popular is still the funeral of Princess Diana in 1997.